Abstract Calculus A Categorical Approach

 Abstract Calculus: A Categorical Approach provides an abstract approach to calculus.
-It is intended for graduate students pursuing a Ph.D. in Pure Mathematics, but may also find an interested audience among junior and senior researchers in basically any field of Mathematics and Theoretical Physics.
-Any calculus text for undergraduate students majoring in Engineering, Mathematics or Physics deals with the classical concepts of limits, continuity, differentiability, optimization, integrability, summability, and approximation.
-This book covers the exact same topics but from a categorical perspective, taking the Category of Topological Modules as the main category involved.
+It is intended for graduate students pursuing PhDs in pure mathematics but junior and senior researchers in basically any field of mathematics and theoretical physics will also be interested.
+Any calculus text for undergraduate students majoring in engineering, mathematics or physics deals with the classical concepts of limits, continuity, differentiability, optimization, integrability, summability, and approximation.
+This book covers the exact same topics, but from a categorical perspective, making the classification of topological modules as the main category involved.

 I. Functional Calculus.
 1. Functions.
 1.1.
 Set Theory.
 1.2.
 Relations.
 1.3.
 Operations.
 2. Limits.
 2.1.
 Limits of Filters and Functions.
 2.2.
 Limits of Nets and Sequences.
 3. Continuity.
 3.1.
 Types of Continuity.
 3.2.
 Topological Operations.
 II.
 Differential Calculus.
 4. Differentiability.
 4.1 Derivations.
 4.2.
 Derivative.
 4.3.
 Differential Manifolds.
 5. Optimization.
 5.1.
 Multiobjective Optimization.
 5.2.
 Convex Optimization.
 5.3.
 Normed Optimization.
 III.
 Integral Calculus.
 6. Summability.
 6.1.
 Sequences and Series.
 6.2.
 Convergence and Summability Methods.
 7. Integrability.
 7.1.
 Measures.
 7.2.
 Integration.
 IV.
 Appendix.
 A. Category Theory.
 Bibliography.
 Index.